 Wrong.
 While the idea itself is pretty cool, the Sims swing back and forth from totally opposite moods in what is an astoundingly short amount of time.
 I mean, emotionally sensitive people certainly exist in real life, but I found it a bit silly that my Sim could become incredibly happy after receiving a hug from a friend and then become close to suicidal five minutes later when she burnt her mac and cheese.
 It's not particularly realistic, and it's more exhausting than fun to have to prevent your Sims from spiraling into an incoherent rage because the toilet gets clogged.

 Emotions as a whole, despite what the promos stated, wasn't an aspect that was unique to The Sims 4.
 In The Sims 3, Sims would get little moodlets based on both major and minor events that happened, and the amount of influence that these moodlets had was correlated with essentially how big of a deal the event was.
-So, if a Sim had a baby, he or she would receive a sixty-point mood boost for three days.
-If a Sim was insulted by another Sim, he or she would have a ten-point mood decrease for a few hours.
+So, if a Sim had a baby, he or she would receive a 60-point mood boost for three days.
+If a Sim were insulted by another Sim, he or she would have a 10-point mood decrease for a few hours.
 These numbers themselves are arbitrary, but you get the point.
 The way that emotions worked in The Sims 3 was much more true to life, more fun, and easier to manage.

-2. No open world
+2. No Open World

 EA boasted that The Sims 4 would run perfectly fine on mid-range CPUs.
 What they didn't mention was that they would accomplish that by eliminating the open world that made The Sims 3 so exciting.
 Sure, the loading screens come and go pretty quickly, but it definitely disrupts the feel of the game.
 Visiting your neighbor's house used to be a seamless process, but it's now broken up with loading screens.
 This also means that you can't control several Sims at the same time if they are not on the same lot.